firjaabiyu/firjaabiyu/README.md

 ###

-<p align="left">A high school student messing around with code and trying to figure out Node.js.
+<p align="left">A high school student messing around with code and trying to figure out why his code works… or doesn’t.
 Still learning, but loving the process.
 Got a big interest in Software Engineering and always curious about how things work behind the scenes.</p>

 ###